graevy/graevy.github.io/content/posts/internet.md

 For phones: you're probably looking for a cracked spotify app in Apps below. [revanced](https://revanced.io/)/[newpipe](https://newpipe.net/) will handle youtube.
 These projects come and go.

-For desktops, [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases) downloads youtube media, and just using the web version of spotify with ublock origin on firefox should block its ads, but if you want, [here's a cracked windows spotify github](https://github.com/mrpond/BlockTheSpot/releases)
+For desktops, [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases) downloads youtube media, and just using the web version of spotify with ublock origin on firefox should block its ads, but if you want, [here's a cracked windows spotify github](https://github.com/mrpond/BlockTheSpot/releases), [another](https://github.com/SpotX-Official/SpotX), and [one for macos/linux](https://github.com/SpotX-Official/SpotX-Bash).

 ### <a name="video"></a>[Video](#navigation)